MnemoWare/CogniRay/docs/Chapter C - Topological Divergence of Conflicting Memories.md

 The divergence mechanism is not an artifact or exception; it is a **structural property** of the representational geometry induced by the projection mechanism.
 Through localized interactions and density-aware adjustments, the memory field remains both adaptable and resilient.

+> **Caveat on Forgetting:**
+> While the divergence mechanism enables graceful reorganization under many conditions, it does **not universally prevent forgetting**.
+In scenarios where projection rays are nearly aligned or target overlapping memory zones, repulsive forces may be insufficient to drive separation.
+Without sufficient spatial or angular separation — or without supplemental mechanisms such as reactivation, suppression, or projection scheduling — **interference can still degrade prior representations**.
+> Divergence is a *powerful capacity*, but not a *guarantee*; it depends on geometry, not magic.

 This behavior implies that DyNA's memory does not merely store data - it **responds**, **reshapes**, and **defends conceptual integrity** in the face of novelty or contradiction.

 In classical systems, error leads to erasure.
 In HPM, error becomes force - and force reshapes the space.